zbalkan/zbalkan.github.io/_posts/2024-12-04-detect-ps-profile-changes.md

 - [Rules for FIM](#rules-for-fim)
 - [What to expect](#what-to-expect)

 This is another post targeting IT and cyber security professionals who have experience or plan to test Wazuh in a production environment.
-But I wanted to add explanations just in case.
-Otherwise, it would have been a shorter read.
+I included explanations for clarity; otherwise, this would have been a shorter read.

 [PowerShell profiles](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.4) are customizable script files that load automatically when a PowerShell session starts.
 They allow users or administrators to [configure their environment](https://www.sans.org/blog/month-of-powershell-power-profile/) by defining variables, aliases, functions, or importing modules.
 There are different types of profiles, including those scoped for all users, specific users, or individual hosts, with paths varying by PowerShell version and operating system.
-In your PowerShell console, try reading the `$PROFILE` variable for your current profile (Current User, Current Host), which shows the content of `$PROFILE.CurrentUserCurrentHost`.
-For the other scopes, you can try `$PROFILE.CurrentUserAllHosts`, `$PROFILE.AllUsersCurrentHost`, and `$PROFILE.AllUsersAllHosts`.
-While useful for personalization and automation, these profiles can be an easy target as well.
+In your PowerShell console, you can use the `$PROFILE` variable to view your current profile (Current User, Current Host), corresponding to `$PROFILE.CurrentUserCurrentHost`.
+To explore other scopes, use `$PROFILE.CurrentUserAllHosts`, `$PROFILE.AllUsersCurrentHost`, and `$PROFILE.AllUsersAllHosts`.
+While useful for personalization and automation, these profiles can also become easy targets.

 PowerShell profile modification is a persistence mechanism (see [MITRE ATT&CK T1546.013](https://attack.mitre.org/techniques/T1546/013/)) that attackers use to execute code every time a PowerShell session is opened.
 By adding malicious code to a PowerShell profile, attackers can repeatedly run commands without re-establishing access, giving them a steady foothold in the system.
-I have mentioned this in my [previous post](https://zaferbalkan.com/2024/11/03/psreadline.html) very briefly, and I wanted to give an example.
+I briefly mentioned this in my [previous post](https://zaferbalkan.com/2024/11/03/psreadline.html) very briefly, and here I provide a detailed example.

 This technique becomes especially risky when the compromised PowerShell session runs with administrator privileges, allowing attackers to execute commands with elevated rights across the system.
 Detecting these profile modifications is crucial for preventing privileged code execution that could escalate attacks or enable lateral movement.